AroonaA working cattle station for over fifty years

 Brush-tailed rock-wallabies were historically hunted widely for fur.
 It is thought that half a million were shot between the years 1884 and 1914, and the species is now listed as vulnerable by the Commonwealth Government.

 Remaining populations are highly fragmented and have limited gene pool movement, making them highly susceptible to habitat loss and feral predators.
-Since Aroona was donated to QTFN, we have identified previously unknown populations of the rock-wallaby.
-Now we are supporting research to better understand their life-cycles and behaviours.
+We are supporting research to better understand their life-cycles and behaviours and undertaking habitat restoration to improve their chance of survival.